noraworld/sublrc/README.md

 The user settings files of Sublime Text 3 lie the following location.

 * Mac: `/Users/YOUR_USERNAME/Library/Application Support/Sublime Text 3/Packages/User`
+* Ubuntu: `/home/YOUR_USERNAME/.config/sublime-text-3/Packages/User`

 **NOTICE:** You probably need a backslash before each space when pasting on your terminal.
 e.g. `Application Support` => `Application\ Support`

-I have no idea about Windows and Linux.
+I have no idea about Windows.
 Please tell me if you know!

 ## Description
 ### Preferences